 - Almae matres (Edinburgh : T. & A. Constable, 1887)

 - Aucassin and Nicolette (1887) [Later reprinted by David Nutt.
-Earlier editions published by David Nutt, as well as several American piracies, are available through Internet Archive]
+Earlier editions published by David Nutt, as well as several American piracies, are available through Internet Archive].
+Lang’s translation is read on Librivox.

 - Johnny Nut and the Golden Goose.
 Done into English from the French of Charles Deulin (Longmans, Green, 1887)